-Ready to drop swaddling cold turkey?
+Are you just ready to drop swaddling cold turkey?

 What if you don’t want to invest in another product, or your climate isn’t right for it?
-Here are some tips for transitioning into a standard sleep sack.
+Here are some tips for transitioning out of the swaddle and into a standard sleep sack.
 You can find sleep sacks at any price point and in all fabrics.
 Fleece for winter and cotton for summer.
 I always welcome the idea to use a sleep sack.
 It’s basically a wearable blanket, and it something else to cue your child for sleep.
 Plan of action to drop the swaddle looks like this:

 · Night 1- right arm out